HardisonCo/.github/international/islamic-republic-of-iran/ir-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with ir_Health systems in Islamic Republic of Iran.
+This document outlines how HMS-ESQ is integrated with ir-health systems in Islamic Republic of Iran.